 A smuggler I spoke with in Dirj detailed how this change had happened.
 “I lost everything after the revolution.
 The Zintan took my camels and tortured me.
 I also lost my business, because they insisted that I work for them for free in the beginning.
 But at some point, I decided to take up paid work for them.
 I started to smuggle for them, and use my knowledge of the desert.
 These militias have power, but they don’t know the desert like I do.
-So I started to work for them and make money.
+So, I started to work for them and make money.
 Even though I like Qadhafi and I’m against their rule.
 But who cares about politics?
 Business is business”.
 The story of this man shows that even in the case of a man who had been tortured, the economic realities of the post-Qadhafi era created ties between the militia and the locals.

 7. Conclusion: What are the implications for state-building in Libya?